SpaceGiraffe-io/reqhub-docs/docs/guides/troubleshooting.md

 #### merchant_signature_invalid

+Indicates a problem with the middleware.
+We don't expect you to receive this error unless you are [writing your own middleware](/guides/writing-your-own-middleware.md).

+This error occurs when ReqHub is unable to rebuild the token hash to match the value from the `MerchantToken` header, or if the `Merchant` headers are invalid for any of the reasons below.

+* The `Merchant` headers are duplicates from a previous request
+* Unable to parse the `MerchantTimestamp` header into a number
+* The timestamp indicates the request is too old (can happen if the timestamp is in seconds rather than milliseconds)

+It can also indicate that there are issues with the other headers.
+For example, if a valid token is reused with a different timestamp in the `MerchantTimestamp` header, ReqHub will be unable to rebuild the token because a different timestamp was used to create the original.
+The same is true of other headers, such as `MerchantNonce` or `MerchantKey`, since they are also used to generate the token.
+See the [token hash](/guides/writing-your-own-middleware.md?id=token-hash) section of our guide on [writing your own middleware](/guides/writing-your-own-middleware.md).

+To fix this error, try the following items:

+* Verify that the token [is being generated correctly](/guides/writing-your-own-middleware.md?id=token-hash) - the order of the concatenated items matters!
+* Check that each header is correct as described in the guide on [writing your own middleware](/guides/writing-your-own-middleware.md?id=generating-the-headers)
+* Check that no characters are being lost (or added) between generating and setting the headers
+* Check that `MerchantTimestamp` is in milliseconds and not seconds (it should be 13 digits)
+* Ensure that the network connection between your API and ReqHub isn't causing timeouts

+Otherwise, see our guide on [writing your own middleware](guides/writing-your-own-middleware).

 #### client_not_found

 Occurs if ReqHub was unable to match a record to the client's public key from the `ClientKey` header.